Leadership Exchange Academy

 How does the cohort program work?

 Cohort program participants must first apply and then be accepted into the cohort program.
 After being selected through an application process and paying the cohort program tuition, participants are admitted into the cohort program.
-Each cohort program consists of four days of different public policy workshops.
-Full participation in each of the four workshop days is mandatory.
+Each cohort program consists of four days of programming.
+Full participation in each of the four days is mandatory.

 What are the program details?